DukeRobotics/robosub-ros/src/controls/README.md

 # Controls

 These are the instructions to intialize and test our controls algorithm.
-Currently our goal is to take input from various topics and move the robot based on desired global position or desired local/global velocity.
+Currently, our goal is to take input from various topics and move the robot based on desired global position or desired local/global velocity.
 By default, we publish thruster allocations on a range [-128, 127] that are readily available for the arduino.
 We can also publish values on a range [-1, 1] for use by the simulation.

-Thruster information is kept in cthulu.config, which is written in YAML and can be easily updated if thrusters are added/moved.
+Thruster information is read from `cthulhu.config`, which is written in YAML and can be easily updated if thrusters are added or moved.
 The xyz positions are in meters, and the rpy rotations are in degrees.

+**Note**: The ordering of the thruster power outputs is determined by the order in which they appear the config file.

 ## Setup